treydock/repo_centos/README.md

 # Configure repositories for CentOS to point to custom repo

 # About
-This module manages the CentOS repositories on CentOS clients.
+This is a puppet module that manages the CentOS repositories on CentOS clients.

 By default, the module configures the repo files to use http://mirror.centos.org/centos as the package source.
 This